 Writing a travel policy isn’t necessarily easy or “black and white”.
-There can be many grey areas too (cancelled flights, upgraded cars, upgraded hotel rooms, town cars/limo’s and extravagant meals).
+There can be many grey areas like cancelled flights, upgraded cars and hotel rooms, limos and extravagant meals.
 This may leave you wondering if creating a travel policy is worth the effort!

 Travel policies vary by company and organization.
-Policy depends on company goals, travel practices and culture.
+Your policy depends on company goals, travel practices and culture.
 Here are some things to keep in mind in creating an effective travel policy:

 - What is your company’s standard for air travel?
-Are travelers required to select the lowest in policy options or do you allow flexibility and options for longer flights?
+Do travelers always select the lowest in policy option or do you allow flexibility and options for longer flights?

-- Are changes allowed once the flight is booked?
+- Are changes allowed after the flight is booked?
 If so, do changes require approval?

-- How far in advance should travellers be booking their flights to ensure they are leveraging the best rates?
-Should last minutes booking be allowed, if so, what are the restrictions/requirements?
+- How far in advance should travellers be booking their flights to ensure the best rates?
+What are the restrictions/requirements for last minutes booking?

 - Are upgrades for air travel reimbursable, or at the traveller’s expense?

 - If a non-direct option will provide a savings of $XXX dollars or more, should these flights be booked instead of direct flights?
-If so, you need to set parameters, for example; routing requires no more than one (1) stop with one change of plane for each way of a roundtrip.
+If so, you need to set parameters.
+For example, routing requires no more than one (1) stop for each way of a roundtrip.
 Routing does not increase the one-way total elapsed trip time (origin to destination) by more than 2 hours.

 - Specially Negotiated Fares